hemeac/kiwiTechTree/README.md

 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this only because I can't be bothered putting another folder for this, so consider this incomplete.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.

 ## Near Future Solar 1.2.3
 If installed, this will place solar a touch earlier in the tech tree and place most stock parts available a bit earlier.
 I've also added B9PS support to the panels, having advanced and concentrated panels similar to NF Solar (no visual difference as seen in Nertea's version).
-I also spread new solar parts further through the tech tree and added concentrated part variants to those parts which excluded.
+I also spread Nertea's solar parts further through the tech tree and added concentrated part variants to those parts which excluded (Just used the Advanced textures in cases where there were no concentrated versions of the textures).
+The basic layout is that fixed panels came first, then deployable, but non-tracking, then deployable and tracking.
+Along the nodes we have upgrades to each of these variants.

 Lastly, the advanced and concentrated versions of both Nertea and stock require a tech upgrade to access.
 Advanced will occur one level above the part, Concentrated two levels.

 ## Restock/Restock+ 1.1.2
 Shuffled the tech nodes.
 Slight cost rebalancing on a couple of science parts.

 ## SCANsat 20.2
 Shuffled the tech nodes.
 Slight cost rebalancing.

+## Alternate Tech Tree Mods

 ## Changelog
 * 0.1.7 Slight rebalance of solar parts; Added Near Future Solar support; Added Omega Solar Tech node in tree.